Effective and Affordable Ecstasy Addiction Treatment in Thailand

 Along with group and one-on-one counselling sessions, residential rehab provides further helpful therapies including art therapy, drama therapy, physical fitness and more.

 - Reduced Levels of Stress

 During residential rehab, it is the goal of staff members to ensure that clients have only one thing to think about – getting healthy!
 There is no worry of where to be or what to eat – all of that is taken care of for you.

 Addiction treatment can be an emotional rollercoaster which is why many addicts enjoy having counsellors or support workers available 24 hours a day – just in case they need a shoulder to lean on to get them through the day.

 How Long does MDMA Addiction Treatment Take?

 Every case is different.
 The appropriate treatment time is determined by the severity of the addiction, how long the addict has been using, and how quickly they seem to adapt to the addiction treatment method.
 As a general rule, however, we recommend a minimum stay of 28 days to reap the full benefits of inpatient treatment.

 Why Choose The Cabin Chiang Mai for Treatment?

-The Cabin Chiang Mai is a luxury residential rehab facility that boasts private accommodation in a stunning, tropical setting alongside the Ping River in one of Thailand’s most-visited cities.
+The Cabin Chiang Mai is a luxury residential rehab facility that boasts private accommodation in a stunning, tropical setting alongside the jungle-lined mountains one of Thailand’s most-visited cities.
 Our Western-trained counsellors have decades of combined experience treating addiction and many of them are actually in recovery themselves, meaning they are able to pull from personal experience during counselling sessions as well.

 On top of that, we have an above average programme completion rate of 96%, and a modern, intelligent and holistic treatment programme that really works.